 A 10% sports betting tax will be collected throughout the year and that money will go to the state of Colorado’s water conservation plan.

 After a small amount of tax revenue was generated in September, the Colorado sports betting handle for October generated the largest amount yet.
 The winnings yielded $824,700 in taxes for the state, a 91.5% increase over September.
 It’s also the largest amount collected since sports betting launched in May.
 In total, the October handle was $210.7 million, a slight increase over September.

 We also know the sportsbooks that are capturing the market.
 Both DraftKings and FanDuel have generated 84% of Colorado’s gross gaming revenue since the Colorado sports betting market launched in May.

 Here is a breakdown of the first six months of Colorado sports betting revenue:

 Yes, by virtue of the passage of 2019’s Proposition DD, sports betting is now legal in Colorado.

 In terms of retail sportsbooks, Colorado’s land-based casinos are eligible to pursue a master license for sports betting in the state.
 The vast majority of them have already done so.

-By law, Colorado’s casinos are limited to three towns located about an hour west of Denver.
-The towns of Black Hawk, Century City and Cripple Creek are the only permissible locations for gambling establishments in the Centennial State.
+By law, Colorado’s casinos are limited to three towns.
+The towns of Black Hawk, Century City, and Cripple Creek are the only permissible locations for gambling establishments in the Centennial State.

 The Colorado Division of Gaming oversees all gambling in the state.
 It has extended its regulatory jurisdiction to cover sports betting.